Jaipur International Airport: History

 On 29 December 2005, the airport was granted the status of international airport.
 The airport's apron can accommodate 14 aircraft, and the new integrated terminal building can handle up to 1,000 passengers at peak hours.

-On 1 July 2009 T2 was inaugurated, and further expanded in 2019 when it's runway was expanded in a width of around 20 meters on each side, a new hall in the departure area, three conveyor belts and 2 new aerobridges were also installed.
+On 1 July 2009, the second terminal was inaugurated, and further expanded in 2019 when its runway width was expanded by around 20 meters on each side, a new hall was built in the departure area, and three conveyor belts and 2 new aerobridges were installed.

 Between 2018-24, T1 was upgraded, floor area was expanded from 10,000 to 18,000 square meters and redesigned to reflect traditional Rajasthani architecture.

 2016 plan to construct a new greenfield airport for Jaipur at different location just outside the Jaipur Ring Road at Shivdaspura, was abandoned in May 2023 due to the lack of viability and the acquired land was used for developing an economic hub.

 Terminals

 Terminal T1: International

 T1, being exclusively used as the international terminal.
+T1 opens on the complete opposite side to T2 as seen in map.